smyers119/offline-pki/README.md

 ### CSR signature

-The last step is to sign some certificate request with the `pki certificate sign`.
+The last step is to sign some certificate request with the `offline-pki certificate sign`.
 You can override the subject name with `--subject-name` and in this case, the missing attributes are copied from the intermediate certificate.
 Otherwise, the subject name from the CSR is used.
 Moreover, all extensions from the CSR are